kashu98/Simple-Deep-Learning/README.md

 # Simple Deep Learning
-This is Python implementations of Deep Learning models and algorithms with a minimum use of external library to build a neural network.
+This is a Python implementation of Deep Learning models and algorithms with a minimum use of external library.
+Simple Deep Learning aims to learn the basic concepts of deep learning by creating a library from scratch.
 ## Activation Functions
 The following activation functions are defined in activation.py as a class that has forward and backward methods.
 #### ReLU (Rectified Linear Unit)